fovea-org/fovea/README.md

 ## Introduction

 Fovea is a compiler for generating tiny and powerful Web Components, to use in building Web applications.
-The days of huge monolithic Javascript bundles that takes forever to load are over.
-Our users deserve better.

 By shifting computations to compile-time, rather than run-time, Fovea enables you to do way more with way less overhead.

 And, because components compiled with Fovea are just Web Components, they work in any framework you may choose - or with no framework at all.
-They're built on standards, so you won't run into weird interoperability issues.

 Fovea also makes it super easy to build powerful Progressive Web Apps with the [`@fovea/cli`](https://github.com/fovea-org/fovea/tree/v1.0.96/packages/cli).